git-pull/tao-of-tmux/manuscript/00-foreword.md

 one is for you.

-[*Tips and Tricks*](#tips-and-tricks) wraps up with a whirlwind of useful terminal tutorials you can use in conjunction with tmux to improve your day to day development and administration experience.
+[*Tips and Tricks*](#tips-and-tricks) wraps up with a whirlwind of useful terminal tutorials you can use in conjunction with tmux to improve day to day development and administration experience.

 [Cheatsheets](#appendix-cheatsheets) are organized tables of commands, shortcuts